#TSRPromQueenz Is the Best Hashtag on Instagram

-When the push alerts announcing the next installment in pure chaos become too much, and your social channels and even real life are no longer safe from terrible news updates, it may feel like there is nowhere to turn to find anything pure, joyful, and objectively good anymore.
+When the push alerts announcing the next installment in pure chaos become too much, and your social channels and even real life are no longer safe from terrible news updates, it may feel like there is nowhere to turn to find anything pure and joyful.
 Where is that simple, noiseless happy feeling we used to occasionally enjoy?

 I’ll tell you, my friend: It is hiding within the #TSRPromQueenz hashtag.